Skip to main content

 • AAN to transmit Communique to relevant Policy Makers, MDAs, and Institutions as well as all participants.

-• State teams headed by the 36 States and the FCT Agricultural Development Programme (ADP) Managers present at the meeting will lead advocacy and scale up of agroecology at state-levels.
+• State teams headed by the 36 States and the FCT Agricultural Development Programme (ADP) Managers will lead advocacy and scale up of agroecology at state-levels.

 • Donors and Agricultural Agencies to Collaborate with ActionAid for Scaling up Agroecology project in Nigeria and West Africa.